When the festive season begins many people turn their attention toward drinking 'bubbles'.

 Traditionally, Cava has always been the ugly sister of sparkling wines.
 Cheap, drier than a desert and yet, full of sugar.
 However, this is changing and Cavas of high quality can now be found easily and in my opinion, can match the quality of certain Champagnes.

-For whatever reason, many people are prepared to pay for a good Champagne, but when it comes to Cava they're only willing to pay 3€ for an 'off the shelf' supermarket brand bottle of Cava.
+For whatever reason, many people are prepared to pay for a good Champagne, but when it comes to Cava they're only willing to pay 3€ for an 'off the-shelf' supermarket brand bottle of Cava.
 This is a big mistake as you do not have to pay as much as 30€ or 40€ for an amazing Spanish sparkling wine.

-The use of local grapes like Xarello and Perellada in Penedes or Viura in Rioja (also called Macabeo in the Mediterranean region) as well as the introduction of Chardonnay and Pinot Noir make Spanish bubbly an even more interesting prospect.
+The use of local grapes like Xarello and Perellada in Penedes or Viura in Rioja (also called Macabeo in the Mediterranean region), as well as the introduction of Chardonnay and Pinot Noir, make Spanish bubbly an even more interesting prospect.
 In addition, it is possible to find Spanish sparkling wines made with alternative grapes such as Garnacha, Trepat, Verdejo and Albariño.

 The name Cava can be confusing as it does not refer to a sole region (unlike Champagne).
 This is because, after a legal battle in the Spanish Courts it was decided that by law, sparkling wine from Rioja, Extremadura, Valencia and of course Cataluña could also be called Cava.

 Here in Mallorca, a few of the more adventurous producers have made their debut with sparkling wine.
 The result is very varied, but in general, they are original and a touch exotic.
 Generally, they use the local Prensal grape which gives a fruity touch.
 The Mantonegro Blanc de Noir or Rosé are a must to try.
-It is even possible to find some ancestral method sparkling wine on the island.
-This means that no sugar or yeast is added in order to create the bubbles!
+It is even possible to find some ancestral method of sparkling wine on the island.
+This means that no sugar or yeast is added to create the bubbles!

 Below are some recommendations that can be enjoyed with your friends and relatives throughout the festive season.
 They are sure to delight everyone around the table, whilst taking a step away from golden labels and big advertising campaigns.